HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 There is often no clear point at which something “went wrong”.

-This pattern is not unusual.
+This pattern is not confined to any one field.

-Civil litigation is conducted through a sequence of decisions made over time.
+It proceeds through a sequence of decisions made over time.

 Clients provide instructions.

-Legal advisers interpret developments and propose next steps.
+Advisers interpret developments and propose next steps.

 Courts set timetables and respond to applications.

-No single decision determines the final cost trajectory.
+No single decision determines the final trajectory.

 At each stage, decisions tend to be made on the basis of what is immediately known.